 If the investigation is still going on after 20 days we will write to explain the delay.
 In very complex cases, which may take more time, we will send you regular progress reports.
 We may suggest meeting you to talk through your issues and attempt to resolve them.

 If you are not happy with the response from the Hospital Director, you can escalate your complaint for internal review at Spire Healthcare's head office.
 The Hospital Director's letter will explain what to do and where to send your correspondence.
-One of our Operations Directors will review your complaint and either confirm the decisions and actions taken by the Hospital Director or reach an alternative decision to help resolve the matter.
+One of our Business Unit Directors will review your complaint and either confirm the decisions and actions taken by the Hospital Director or reach an alternative decision to help resolve the matter.

 As a final resort, private patients have the right to take their complaint to independent external adjudication.